Rock art of Uganda: Important sites

 Nyero is one of the most important rock art sites not just in Uganda but in Africa as well.
 It has well-preserved rock paintings that are utilized in study of rock art.

 Nyero

 The Nyero site was discovered by C.A.E Harwich in 1945.
 Nyero was the first rock art site to be catalogued and described in full within Uganda.
 Nyero itself is composed of granite, and just under 40m high.
 There are two areas of the site which are considered to be shelters.
 Nyero 1 is a small one with only a small overhang of 2m.
 Nyero 2 is much larger with a 16m overhang and is where the most rock paintings have been found.

 Nyero 1

 This is a very small portion of rock paintings in comparison with those at Nyero 2.
 They consist of several concentric circles and all the paintings are white, no red was found here.
-Overlapping of the paintings may suggest that there was several time periods of painting.
+Overlapping of the paintings may suggest that there were several time periods of painting.